Music educator, researcher, songwriter/arranger, performer, advocate for music education and community music.

 “Cynthia is a terrific teacher.
 She’s experienced, dedicated, and knows how to teach core concepts while keeping the learning fun and accessible.
 I’ve hired her for several of my ukulele events and recommend her to both students and festival organizers.” – James Hill

-Cynthia Kinnunen has been making music since she was a child.
-Over the years, she has studied piano, flute, bassoon, oboe, voice and ukulele.
-After completing her Grade Ten Conservatory certificate in piano, she went on to pursue an honours degree in music with a major in piano and a diploma in arts/non-profit management.
-Cynthia is a Level 3 James Hill Ukulele Initiative teacher, and has also been an instructor alongside James Hill in that three-year teacher training program.
+Cynthia Kinnunen began making music as a child, with myriad musical influences from classical to world music, big band to rock, jazz and punk.
+Over the years, she has studied piano, flute, bassoon, oboe, voice and ‘ukulele.
+After completing her Grade Ten Conservatory certificate in piano, she went on to pursue a university honours degree in music with a major in piano and a diploma in arts/non-profit management.
+She is currently working towards her MA in Community Music at Laurier University.

 “FABULOUS!
 Cynthia’s kind and enthusiastic approach has delivered outstanding results with our students.
-They have progressed extremely quickly in learning this great little instrument under her guidance.
-From plucking one string at a time to chords and finger picking, Cynthia has successfully led students into a great group of performers.
+They progressed extremely quickly in learning this great little instrument under her guidance.
+Cynthia successfully led students into becoming a great group of performers.
 After only 3 short months, over 50 students performed in front of an audience during a school-wide assembly.
-Thank you Cynthia!” – David Marquis, Principal
+Thank you Cynthia!”